michael-lam8/Programs/README.md

-# Processing Sketches
+# Programs

-This repository contains programs created in Processing.
-The programs do not reflect any assignments, rather, they are created for leisure purposes.
+This repository contains programs written in different languages, hence the very creative repository name.
+These programs do not reflect any assignments, rather, they are created for leisure purposes.